 If you love the raunchy humor of Big Mouth, chances are you’ll appreciate the forthcoming new series, Human Resources.
 However, don’t be fooled by the show’s title.
 The Big Mouth spinoff will take a look at the “daily lives of creatures that help humans journey through life.”
-With character names such as “Hormone Monsters” and “Depression Kitties,” it’s fair to surmise that Human Resources won’t be afraid to peel back the layers of universal issues human beings face.
+With character names such as “Hormone Monsters” and “Depression Kitties,” Human Resources clearly won’t be afraid to peel back the layers of universal issues human beings face.

-Collider notes that Human Resources will be a more “adult series” compared to its predecessor, focusing on the hormone monsters characterized in Big Mouth.
-Executive producer Mark Levin told Inverse in December that there was a wish to “expand the Big Mouth universe,” which Human Resources pitched as “Big Mouth meets The Office.”
+Collider noted Human Resources would be a more “adult series” compared to its predecessor, focusing on the hormone monsters characterized in Big Mouth.
+Though considering the series it’s based on has been described by the National Decency Coalition as “harmful to children” for its graphic sexual content, it’s hard to imagine how its creators will up the ante this time around.
+In December 2021, executive producer Mark Levin told Inverse there was a wish to “expand the Big Mouth universe,” which Human Resources pitched as “Big Mouth meets The Office.”
 Here’s everything you need to know about your next animated obsession.

 The Human Resources Voice Cast & Plot

-Amid the announcement of Human Resources, which has yet to receive an official release date, Kroll tweeted his excitement for the series, adding, “This.
+Amid the announcement of Human Resources in June 2021, Kroll tweeted his excitement for the series, adding, “This.
 Show.
 Is.
 Bonkers.”

 Human Resources Trailer & Release Date